collective/tutorial.todoapp/docs/chapter_1.rst

    .. image:: images/complete_details.jpg
       :width: 400px

-   Double check everything and click "Save".
+   Double check everything and click ``Save``.

 #.
 If your brain isn't hurting yet it will be soon.
-Go back to the transitions listing.
+Go back to the transitions
+   listing.

    .. image:: images/youre_welcome.jpg
       :width: 400px